Current Student Bios

 David Rohr earned his M.Div from BU’s School of Theology in 2012 and is currently working on his PhD in “Science, Philosophy, and Religion” at BU’s Department of Religious and Theological Studies.
 Dave is working with Nancy Ammerman and Wesley Wildman on the Dimensions of Spirituality Project and with Wesley Wildman and Patrick McNamara on the Neuroscience and Religious Cognition Project.
 Broadly speaking, his research concerns the intersection of scientific and religious perspectives on human nature.
 More specifically, he is interested in the implications for theological anthropology of contemporary sciences of the mind like neuroscience, cognitive science, and evolutionary psychology.
 Dave’s long-term goal is to contribute to the development of a theological anthropology that is (1) consistent with contemporary science; (2) capable of integrating biological, neurological, and cultural influences on human life; (3) inclusive of the vast diversity of religious paths charted and explored by human beings; and (4) capable of affirming the existential and theological significance of such religious quests.
 When he is not reading or writing, Dave spends his free time watching movies, hiking, and laughing with his wife and best friend, Courtney.

-Ben Suitt is a Ph.D. candidate at the Graduate Division of Religious Studies specializing in Social Ethics in the Religion and Society track.
+Ben Suitt is a Ph.D. student at the Graduate Division of Religious Studies specializing in Social Ethics in the Religion and Society track.
 He earned a BS in Business with minors in Religion and Studio Art in 2010 from Wake Forest University and a Masters of Theological Studies in 2012 from Emory University with a certificate of Religious Education, studying closely with Dr. Timothy Jackson.
 His current research interests focus upon religious engagement with political structures as well as systems of justice and their effect on society and culture.
 This emphasis involves a range of conversations about just-war theory, social justice, and critical theory about power.
 Along with other humanistic interests, he wishes to investigate the narrative created by the United States’ involvement in violent conflict and how it shapes contemporary Christian ethics with regard to participation in war, conscientious objection, and pacifism.